sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![In this screenshot of the console window, ll has been typed and run at the command prompt.
 The Dockerfile file is highlighted at the top of list.](media/image58.png "Highlight the Dockerfile")

-7. Verify the file contents to ensure it was saved as expected.
+7. Vim users: verify the file contents to ensure it was saved as expected.
 Type the following command to see the output of the Dockerfile in the command window.
+If it doesn't appear correct you can delete using `rm Dockerfile` and try again.

    ```bash
    cat Dockerfile